Mindset Makeover for the New Year!

 “Hi, I’m Donna and I’m a recovering perfectionist!”
 One of the hardest things for me is to do is finish something, be okay with it and be done with it.

 Perfectionism is related to procrastination.
-While procrastination is about not getting started, perfectionism is more about not finishing!
 Both are fear-based – fear of making a mistake or fear of rejection, for example.
+Where they differ: procrastination is about not starting, while perfectionism is about not finishing!

 Are you a victim of Perfection Paralysis when it comes to marketing your wellness business?
 Do you get an idea and start working on it, work on it some more, and then more?